 - Nothing in Shape Up talks about customer or market research.
 They appear to base all their shaping work on narrow inputs that were pushed to them rather than proactive research.
 This can have a big impact on getting both prioritization, problem understanding, and design decisions wrong.

 The betting team will know the capacity of the delivery team, business priorities, technology strategy, and be able to decide which projects to bet on based on the strength of their pitch.
 The betting table is not just picking favorites but also deciding who from the team will be working on them.
+At Basecamp, they break the development team into two parts: large batch team and small batch team.
+The large batch team will ultimately get one big project that fills the entire next development cycle.
+The small batch team may get 2-3 smaller projects that together fit into the same cycle.
+For each cycle, the betting table determines the make-up of these teams.

 For any bets that do not get done within the next development cycle, they get cancelled by default.
 Therefore, the Shaper has a strong incentive to craft a project that fits.
 The development team would likely want to see their effort completed and shipped as well.